syncfusion-content/wpf-docs/wpf/SfDiagram/Nodes.md

 Node Content

 A node is used to visually represent UI elements by using the Content property.
-You can host any content inside a node through the content template of the node which provides support for all types of content.
+You can host any content inside a node through the content template of the node that provides support for all the types of content.

 > ![](Nodes_images/Nodes_img3.jpeg)
 {:.image }
 _Note: Nodes can include both Content and Shape at the same time.
-In such a case, the Content will be placed over the Shape._
+In such a case, the Content is placed over the Shape._

 [C#]